Knowledge graphSettings

 Performance tactics

-Applies keep-alive, compression, caching, and multiplexing with explicit intent.
+Applies keep-alive, compression, caching, and multiplexing deliberately instead of by habit.

 Interview articulation